oreo0725/transcribe-live/requirement.md

 - The API request must be formatted as multipart/form-data.
 - The API request must include the audio file and any other required parameters.
 - default value for parameters:
-    - prompt: "always transcribe into zh-tw text when the output language is chinese"
     - response_format: "verbose_json"
 - the API response looks like:
 ```json